Skip to main content

 On this page:

 Graduate students have the right to conduct their learning, research, and scholarship in an environment free from discrimination and harassment.
-No graduate student can be discriminated against on the basis of race, color, sex, gender identity, sexual orientation, religion, age, national or ethnic origin, political beliefs, protected veteran status, or disability.
+Discrimination on the basis of age (40+), race, color, national origin, sex (including gender identity and gender expression, as well as pregnancy), genetic information, ancestry, religion, caste, creed, veteran status, disability, military service, sexual orientation, or political beliefs is prohibited.

 Academic Retaliation against Student Workers

-If a student is engaging in conduct protected by the HGSU-UAW bargaining agreement, or if they are participating in any investigation or proceeding arising under the agreement, it is unacceptable and prohibited to use an academic assessment or other academic actions as a means to retaliate against that student’s protected conduct.
-The FAS provides more information on the Academic Retaliation Policy.
+If a student is engaging in conduct protected by the HGSU-UAW bargaining agreement, or if they are participating in any investigation or proceeding arising under the bargaining agreement, it is unacceptable and prohibited to use an academic assessment or other academic actions as a means to retaliate against that student’s protected conduct.
+This FAS website provides more information on the Academic Retaliation Policy.

 Sexual Harassment and Other Sexual Misconduct

-GSAS is committed to fostering a learning community that is inclusive and supportive of everyone and promotes an environment in which no member of the community is excluded from participation in, denied the benefits of, or subjected to discrimination in any University program or activity on the basis of sex, sexual orientation, or gender identity.
-The FAS provides clear policies and procedures regarding sexual harassment or other sexual misconduct, including sexual assault.
-Anyone with questions about these policies and procedures or about sexual harassment or other sexual misconduct or concerns should reach out to:
+Harvard Griffin GSAS is committed to fostering a learning community that is inclusive and supportive of everyone and promotes an environment in which no member of the community is excluded from participation, denied the benefits of, or subjected to discrimination in, any University program or activity on the basis of sex, sexual orientation, or gender identity.
+The FAS provides clear policies and procedures regarding sexual harassment or other sexual misconduct including sexual assault.
+Whenever a formal complaint of sexual harassment or other sexual misconduct is investigated in accordance with these policies and procedures, and the result is a determination that a policy violation has occurred, then the Administrative Board will be provided information on the determination so that it may consider the imposition of discipline.
+The Administrative Board’s function is limited to determining whether to impose discipline and, if so, the form that discipline should take.
+Sanctions shall take into account the severity and impact of the conduct, the respondent’s previous disciplinary history, any written statements submitted by the parties relevant to sanctions, and the goals of the FAS policies on sexual harassment or other sexual misconduct.
+Anyone with questions about these policies and procedures or about sexual harassment or other sexual misconduct or concerns should reach out to a Harvard Griffin GSAS Title IX Resource Coordinator:

 Seth Avakian, Program Director for Nondiscrimination and Professional Conduct